BOSTON’S HOMETOWN WHOLESALE CLUB

 THE PROBLEM

-While BJ’s has strong store presence in Massachusetts, the brand lacks emotional ownership in its own backyard.
-People shop BJ’s, but don’t see it as their club, leaving the door open for national competitors with heavier brand investment.
+Massachusetts residents shop at BJ’s, but don’t see it as their club, leaving the door open for national competitors with heavier brand investment.

 THE INSIGHT

 Bostonians don’t care about flash.
-They care about grit, value, and brands that feel real.
+They care about grit, and value.
 In a city where saving is worn like a badge of honor, loyalty is built on trust, not polish.

 THE SOLUTION

-BJ’s doesn’t need to outshine competitors.
-It needs to out-Boston them.
-By embracing the city’s no-frills, deal-loving spirit, BJ’s can reclaim its role as Boston’s hometown wholesale club and turn saving into a point of local pride.
+Embrace the city’s no-frills, deal-loving spirit by reclaiming BJ’s role as Boston’s hometown wholesale club and turn saving into a point of local pride.

 Bostonians need a reason to choose BJ’s over new competitors.